Glasses and contact lenses are a very normal part of life today. At least 6 out of 10 Americans use them daily.

 3. Usher Syndrome

-Many diseases that cause blindness have to do with the functioning of the retina, the surface in the back of the eyeball that focuses incoming light rays.
+Many diseases that cause blindness have to do with the functioning of the retina, the surface in the back of the eyeball that focuses on incoming light rays.

 These are classified as IRDs—inherited retinal diseases.
 Often, retinal disease research overlaps because different disorders share many of the same features.